 Last entrance is 9 pm.
 Gates re-open at 8 am on Saturday.

 Last orders are at midnight and campsite closes at 3pm on Sunday

-Strictly no pets, glass or caravans on site please.
+Strictly no pets, glass, caravans, motorhomes or trailer tents on site please.

 The Festival Committee

 Festival Co-ordinator – Laura Bateman

 Our Mission Statement

 Our aim is to bring families together to enjoy themselves in a safe and beautiful, natural environment at the same time as promoting the wonderful flora and fauna of Devon.
 Goren Festival is a not-for-profit event and is unmatched for its integrity, ethos and promotion of wildlife and environmental projects.
 Charities and organisations represented and supported at Goren include: RSPB, Devon Wildlife Trust, Bumble Bee Conservation Trust, East Devon Beekeepers, Devon Moth Group, Devon Bat Group, Blackdown Hills Natural Futures team, The Devon County Ecologist, as well as local independent conservation experts.